-Benchmark Factory provides a scripting capability as a means of inserting built-in functions for use in scripts.
-A function is a formula that takes one or more values (arguments), performs an operation, and returns a value that simulates real-world user activity.
-Functions are used alone or as building blocks in creating complex user activity.
-Randomized data is important when attempting to simulate real-world user activity because data that is random, prevents a server from using data stored in its cache.
-Click here for procedures on how to use scripts.
+The built-in functions are formulas that take one or more values (arguments), perform an operation, and return a value that simulates real-world user activity.
+These functions can be used alone or as building blocks for creating complex user activity.
+Randomized data is important when attempting to simulate real-world user activity because data that is random prevents a server from using data stored in its cache.